 Plain video content on its own is not accessible enough for users who may have hearing or cognitive disabilities or even users who may be in temporarily unfavorable situations—a noisy environment, for example or a mandatory quiet place like a library.

 Accessibility can be improved for such users by providing timed text tracks, like captions, subtitles, or descriptions, alongside the video.

 The technology for achieving this on the web is known as Web Video Text Tracks Format, or WebVTT.
 It’s a format for displaying timed text tracks alongside video using the HTML`<track/>` element.

-Here’s what a typical WebVTT file looks like:
+Here’s an image of a typical WebVTT file:

 Note: The time range must be in either _hh:mm:ss:ttt_ or _mm:ss:tt_, where _hh_ is hours and must be up to two digits, _mm_ is minutes (0–59), _ss_ is seconds (0–59), _ttt_ is milliseconds (0–999).